-This mission also serves as the FDEM Mitigation Bureau mission and is the mission of the Mitigate FL interagency group.
+This mission also serves as the FDEM Mitigation Bureau mission as well as the mission of the Mitigate FL interagency group.

 Additionally, the Mitigation Bureau has a vision to:

 Make Florida a hazard resilient and resistant state.

 The SHMP State Mitigation Strategy details goals and objectives for achieving loss reduction in Florida.
 The goals and objectives are listed below.